 At PBC we always strive to provide a professional and efficient service.
 However, we recognise that it is in the nature of insolvency proceedings for disputes to arise from time to time.
 As such, should you have any comments or complaints regarding the administration of a particular case then in the first instance you should contact the IP acting as office holder.

 Most disputes can be resolved amicably either through the provision of further information or following negotiations.
 However, in the event that you have exhausted our complaints procedure and you are not satisfied that your complaint has been resolved or dealt with appropriately, you may complain to the regulatory body that licences the insolvency practitioner concerned.
-Any such complaints should be addressed to The Insolvency Service, IP Complaints, 3rd Floor, 1 City Walk, Leeds, LS11 9DA, and you can make a submission using an on-line form available here; or you can email email@example.com; or you may phone 0300 678 0015 – details on call charges can be found here.
+Any such complaints should be addressed to The Insolvency Service, IP Complaints, 3rd Floor, 1 City Walk, Leeds, LS11 9DA, and you can make a submission using an on-line form available here with guidance here; or you can email firstname.lastname@example.org; or you may phone 0300 678 0015 – details on call charges can be found here.

 PBC Business Recovery & Insolvency Ltd holds a Consumer Credit Licence, licence no. 673996 and is authorised under that licence for credit brokerage, debt adjustment and debt counselling.
 Further details are held on the Consumer Credit Register, which can be found here.
 Complaints relating to matters under our Consumer Credit Licence can be referred to The Financial Ombudsman Service, Exchange Tower, London E14 9SR and you may be able to access their Alternative Dispute Resolution (ADR) system.
 More information can be found on their website.

 Finally, in accordance with EU Regulations, further information about complaints relating to online dealings only can be found here.

 Professional Indemnity Insurance